 Finding a way to bring all of the key project participants into the process earlier and in collaboration with each other creates a more efficient work environment and more successful project.

-IPD allows stakeholders to join a project earlier in the process, rather than waiting after all the designs and documents have been completed.
-This element of IPD is especially valuable, as the ability to have an impact on a project is diminished the further along it goes.
+ILD allows stakeholders to join a project earlier in the process, rather than waiting after all the designs and documents have been completed.
+This element of ILD is especially valuable, as the ability to have an impact on a project is diminished the further along it goes.

 Therefore, bringing on different parties to offer their opinions at the early stages allows them to have an actual effect on the project, rather than taking the completed designs and starting construction with no say in the plans.
 This early input can potentially result in fewer change orders down the line.